Bakersfield, California: State and federal

 Federally, Bakersfield is split between California's 20th congressional district, which is represented by Republican Vince Fong, and California's 22nd congressional district, which is represented by Republican David Valadao.

 Political makeup

 An August 2005 article in the Seattle Post-Intelligencer listed Bakersfield as the eighth-most-conservative city in the United States and the most conservative city in California.
 In the 2008 presidential election, Republican John McCain received 55.6% of the city's votes to Democrat Barack Obama's 42.9%.
 The same year, Bakersfield cast 75.2% of its votes in favor of Proposition 8, which amended the California Constitution to ban same-sex marriage.
 In the 2016 presidential election, Donald Trump received 50.4% of the vote to Hillary Clinton's 44.0%.
 In 2020, Trump's vote share remained at 50.4%, while Joe Biden increased the Democratic showing to 47.2%.
+In the 2024 presidential election, Donald Trump received 56.5% of the vote in Bakersfield to Kamala Harris’s 41.0%.